danielobyrne/catalystcloud-docs-historical/source/migration-strategy-guide/lift-and-shift.rst

 available.
 However it is important to keep in mind that each version of an operating system behaves differently and programs that run on one may not be compatible with others.
-This is particularly relevant when discussing Windows images because the updates that go on between each Windows versions change on a large scale.
+This is particularly relevant when discussing Windows images; because the updates that go on between each Windows versions change on a large scale.
 In cases like this, you may need to think twice about what to do with said programs.
-Can you find a newer version of your programs compatible with the new OS version? or can you find a matching replacement? has the program been deprecated between OS versions? etc.
+Can you find a newer version of your programs compatible with the new OS version?
+Or can you find a matching replacement?
+Has the program been deprecated between OS versions? etc.